Chart Color Schemes

 Brookwater has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects likely to impact the area.
-Notable projects include Greater Springfield Master Planned Community, Darra to Springfield Transport Corridor, Springfield Lakes Boulevard Commercial Precinct, and Opossum Creek Parklands Upgrade.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 15 projects that could impact this region.
+Notable ones include Greater Springfield Master Planned Community, Darra to Springfield Transport Corridor, Springfield Lakes Boulevard Commercial Precinct, and Opossum Creek Parklands Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.